andyatkinson/blog/_posts/2015-02-12-building-SMS-and-voice-features-for-web-applications.md

 API providers like Twilio and Nexmo make it relatively easy to build SMS and voice features for your web app.
 SMS and voice may be a much faster way to push out information for real-time operations-oriented businesses.

-* SMS and API voice calls help the web application and operations side of the business communicate quickly and effectively.
+* SMS and API voice calls help the operations side of the business communicate quickly with customers.
+Consider whether voice calls and SMS may deliver a better customer experience.
-* SMS can be used for verification to help reduce fraud.
+* SMS can be used as an additional way to verify a person.
+Two-factor authentication is a common example.
+Replying to SMS can also be defeated by people willing to put in some effort, so consider the pros and cons.
 * Phone masking helps secure your customer and team information by limiting exposure.
+A reservation system helps you share a limited set of resources.

-Thanks for reading!
-Leave a comment with questions or suggestions.
+Leave a comment or hit me up on twitter with questions or suggestions.
+Thanks!